FAQ, Financial Review Service

 Are You Compensated for Referrals or Commissions?

-No. Our only source of compensation is the direct fee you pay us.
+No. The only source of compensation is the direct fee you pay.

-For complex student loan issues, we refer clients to a student loan expert.
-However, we do not receive any commission or referral fee from doing so.
+For complex student loan issues, clients are referred to a student loan expert.
+However, no commission or referral fee is received from doing so.

 Whom Will I Work With?

-You will work directly with our firm’s president, Ryan Kelly.
+You will work directly with Ryan Kelly, CFP®.

 Additional Questions?
-Please email Ryan Kelly to schedule a free 15 to 20 minute phone consultation.
+Please email Ryan Kelly to schedule a free 20 minute phone consultation.
 Ryan’s email address is: ryan.kelly@rfkcap.com

 search previous next tag category expand menu location phone mail time cart zoom edit close